Artifacts

 • Test Instructions document how to perform the test phase evaluation, e.g., provide instructions that allow rudimentary testing (i.e., in such a way that technical difficulties would pop up) in as little time as possible.

-• Replication time estimates the expected total runtime to replicate the results, e.g., to run the experiments.
+• Reproduction time estimates the expected total runtime to reproduce the results, e.g., to run the experiments.

-• Please provide for each task/step of the replication (an estimate) how long it will take to perform it or how long it took for you and what exact machine(s) you used.
+• Please provide for each task/step of the reproduction (an estimate) how long it will take to perform it or how long it took for you and what exact machine(s) you used.

-• Replication Instructions: clear description how to repeat/replicate/reproduce the results presented in the paper.
+• Reproduction Instructions: clear description how to repeat/reproduce/replicate the results presented in the paper.

-• Please document which claims or results of the paper can be replicated with the artifact and how (e.g., which experiment must be performed).
-Please also explain which claims and results cannot be replicated and why.
+• Please document which claims or results of the paper can be reproduced with the artifact and how (e.g., which experiment must be performed).
+Please also explain which claims and results cannot be reproduced and why.

-• Describe in detail how to replicate the results in the paper, especially describe the steps that need to be performed to replicate the results in the paper.
+• Describe in detail how to reproduce the results in the paper, especially describe the steps that need to be performed to reproduce the results in the paper.
 To simplify the reviewing process, we recommend providing evaluation scripts (where applicable).

 • Examples of Usage describe how to use your artifact in general accompanied by small examples.
 If you cannot submit the artifact as requested or encounter any other difficulties in the submission process, please contact the artifact evaluation chair prior to submission.